 If you are an employee, your employer takes income tax and National Insurance contributions (NIC) off your pay before paying you.
 Your employer sends the tax and NIC to HM Revenue & Customs (HMRC).
 This system is called Pay As You Earn (PAYE).
 You need to be able to work out your tax, so that you can check your employer is deducting the right amount of tax from your pay.

 The tax collected under PAYE is an estimate, and is not necessarily the exact amount you are required to pay.
 However, for many employees there will be little or no difference between the amount of tax deducted under PAYE and the amount of tax actually due on their employment income.
 See the example of Paul below.

-Remember that the tax year runs from 6 April one year to 5 April the next, for example, the tax year 2018/19 runs from 6 April 2018 to 5 April 2019.
+Remember that the tax year runs from 6 April one year to 5 April the next, for example, the tax year 2023/24 runs from 6 April 2023 to 5 April 2024.

 Working out your tax position is basically a four stage process, which we set out in the tax basics section.
 In stages one and two, you have to work out your taxable income and any allowances or deductions you are entitled to.

-In this employed section of our website we provide further information on:
+In this employed section of our website, we provide further information on:

 that relate specifically to employees.

-You have to pay tax on any other taxable income that you have in the tax year too.
+You have to pay tax on any other (non-employment related) taxable income that you have in the tax year too.
 So, if you have any other taxable income, you need to include this in your calculations.